My family loves riding theme park rides. While we love the characters, shows, and other attractions, we are really there for the rides.

-Even though I hadn’t made any advance plans, we were still able to experience lots of Disneyland rides.
+Even though I hadn’t made any advance plans, we were still able to experience most of the top rides at Disneyland.
 If you are planning a Disneyland vacation, here are 17 must-ride Disneyland rides.

 This post contains affiliate links.
 A purchase/click through made through one of these links may result in a commission paid to us at no additional cost to you.

 All opinions are my own.
 I had the opportunity to visit Disneyland Resort as part of my participation in the AWEsome Retreat.

 Save money on your Disneyland California tickets and your Southern California vacation by booking through Get Away Today.
 You can also save $10 on your Southern California vacation of 2 days or more with the code FTM10.

 17 Must-Ride Disneyland Rides

 Dumbo the Flying Elephant

 My kids always loved the Dumbo ride at Walt Disney World.
 Even though it’s not the more unique ride, it’s definitely something that you’ll want to ride.
 It’s also a great way to see some of the sites of the park.